Phomor/DoorsCloseFastAgain/README.md

-Doors Close Fast Again 1.0.3
+Doors Close Fast Again 1.0.7

-Requirements: Rimworld B19
+Requirements: Rimworld 1.0 to 1.3

 Features: Doors close fast again, like in B19, with an added settings menu for even faster closing.